corya-akamai/manager/docs/development-guide/04-component-library.md

 #### Running Storybook Locally

-`pnpm run --filter linode-manager build-storybook`: builds Storybook as a static web application, with build output located in `/packages/manager/storybook-static`; must be run from `/packages/manager` directory
+`pnpm run --filter @linode/cloud-manager build-storybook`: builds Storybook as a static web application, with build output located in `/packages/manager/storybook-static`; must be run from `/packages/manager` directory

 `pnpm storybook`: starts the local dev server at `localhost:6006`